How Pete Davidson Honored His Late Father and More 9/11 Victims at the 2021 Met Gala - E! Online

 The Saturday Night Live comedian showed up to the Metropolitan Museum of Art in a dress and blazer from Thom Browne on Monday, Sept.
 13, mere days after he marked the 20 year anniversary of his father Scott Davidson's death.
 The 33-year-old firefighter was one of many individuals who died in the fall of the Twin Towers.

 In light of the recent anniversary, Thom Browne helped the 27-year-old actor pay tribute to his late father.
-E! correspondent Zanna Rossi said that Thom specifically designed the Fred Leighton jewelry with Scott and the other 9/11 victims in mind.
+E! correspondent Zanna Roberts Rossi said that Thom specifically designed the Fred Leighton jewelry with Scott and the other 9/11 victims in mind.

 Ahead of the Met Gala, Pete told GQ that he was shocked to be invited to the exclusive event.
 He remarked, "When I was first told I would maybe have the opportunity to attend, I thought it was a joke."